 Glaucoma is suspected based on the symptoms and the physical exam.
 The diagnosis may be confirmed on a complete eye exam.
 The pressure in the eye may be measured initially and to monitor treatment.

 Unlike in adults, surgery is usually the first line of therapy in children – either to decrease fluid production or to enhance the drainage capacity.
 This may be followed throughout childhood by other treatments including medicines and/or patching to maintain normal eyesight.

-Glaucoma is difficult to prevent, but the vision loss from glaucoma can be prevented by prompt diagnosis and treatment.
-Glaucoma can cause vision loss through direct pressure on the optic nerve.
+Glaucoma is difficult to prevent, but the vision loss can be prevented by prompt diagnosis and treatment.
+It can cause vision loss through direct pressure on the optic nerve.
 Glaucoma causes even more vision loss in children by causing amblyopia.